Azure/azure-cosmosdb-java/changelog/README.md

+## 2.6.9 - 2020-06-15
+- Fixed duplicate results on order by when resuming from continuation token ([#341](https://github.com/Azure/azure-cosmosdb-java/pull/341))

 ## 2.6.8 - 2020-05-11
 - Fixes an issue due to which the order by results when resuming from continuation token might contain duplicates/missing documents ([#332](https://github.com/Azure/azure-cosmosdb-java/pull/332))